LP - SEPO - WH-ECOO- Desktop image

 The program will enable you to:

-• Develop, articulate, and implement a clear operations strategy and vision aligned with enterprise-level objectives
+• Develop, articulate, and implement a clear operations strategy and vision aligned with enterprise-level objectives to drive operational excellence

 • Build trust, manage relationships, and communicate transparently and influentially with a broad range of stakeholders